Lars-Nordhagen/FSE/README.md

 # FSEMP

 A Repository for the FSE 100 Master Project
-By: Lars Nordhagen, Ray Garcia, Mason Giziki, and Sudesh Reddy
+By: Lars Nordhagen, Ray Garcia, Mason Giziki, and Sudesh Reddy\

+I hate this program